 After travelling for a few years, I met a famous Eastern Magician.
 He told me that I would not likely find help from humans.
 “The birds of the air would be better guides to you,” he said.
 He offered to help me understand their language, and so I stayed with him for a few days.
 He brewed a powerful potion out of nine herbs which he had gathered alone by moonlight.
 He gave me nine spoonfuls each day for three days and the medicine opened my ears.

-I am never lonely in the wood because the birds are with me, and I know their language.
+Since then, I have never felt lonely in the woods.
+The birds are always around me, conversing, and I enjoy their company.
+But I haven’t heard them say anything about the ring.
 Tonight, when I’m weary, I hear one gaily-plumed bird say to another, “I know that wandering fool under the tree.
 He’s trying to find King Solomon’s ring.”